 In 2017, she joined the Arkin University of Creative Arts and Design (ARUCAD) founded in the same year, actively taking part in the development of programs and curriculum-formation under the Faculty of Arts.
 Esra established and run the Plastic Arts Department as Head from 2017-2020, during which she worked on the successful completion of the international cooperation agreement between The Plastic Arts Department at ARUCAD and the Manchester Metropolitan University’s Department of Art (2018).
 Esra continues to hold the position of Assistant Professor at the Faculty of Arts, Arkin University of Creative Arts and Design, Cyprus.

 In 2018, she helped develop the project ‘Art for All’ funded by the European Union Civil Society in Action IV Grant Program implemented by the European-Mediterranean Arts Association and served as an Art Consultant until its completion in 2021.
 One of her key roles in the project was to develop, oversee and coordinate the production and publication of a total of six books for various age groups as Series Editor of ‘EMAA Art Publications’.

 Esra’s academic research interests include canon studies, new approaches to modernism, and decentralising models in art historical interpretation and writing.
-She has curated exhibitions in the UK and Cyprus as well as published several monographic studies on artists including the first comprehensive book on the life and work of German artist and writer Unica Zürn published in English (2016, IB Tauris), extended essays on Turkish Cypriot artists Gönen Atakol (2014, EMU Press), İsmet Tatar (2015, EMU Press), Sümer Erek (2019, Revista de Estudios Globales y Arte Contemporáneo) and Ayhan Menteş (2020, Journal of Art History), as well as on rethinking art history narratives in the Turkish Community in Cyprus (Contemporary Art in Cyprus, 2021, Bloomsbury Press).
-Recent publications include her book ‘Meaningful Coincidences’ which focuses on the visual work of Ayhan Menteş’ (2022, EMU Press), as well as the upcoming autobiography prepared by Esra as editor (forthcoming November 2022).
+She has curated exhibitions in the UK and Cyprus as well as published several monographic studies on artists including the first comprehensive book on the life and work of German artist and writer Unica Zürn published in English (2016, IB Tauris, paperback edition 2022, Bloomsbury), extended essays on Turkish Cypriot artists Gönen Atakol (2014, EMU Press), İsmet Tatar (2015, EMU Press), Sümer Erek (2019, Revista de Estudios Globales y Arte Contemporáneo) and Ayhan Menteş (2020, Journal of Art History), as well as on rethinking art history narratives in the Turkish Community in Cyprus (Contemporary Art in Cyprus, 2021, Bloomsbury Press).
+Recent publications include her book ‘Meaningful Coincidences’ which focuses on the visual work of Ayhan Menteş’ (2022, EMU Press), as well as Ayhan Menteş’ autobiography prepared by Esra as editor (2022, EMU Press).